ocf/ocfweb/ocfweb/docs/docs/services/hpc.md

 * `squeue`: Used to view running and queued jobs.
 * `scancel`: Used to cancel jobs.
 * `sinfo`: Used to view status of compute nodes in a cluster.

+Berkeley Research Computing (BRC) has some useful documentation for using Slurm [here][brc_slurm], just keep in mind that there are some differences between their configuration and ours.
+To put it simply, all of your programs will be run through Slurm.

 ## Dependencies
 For managing application dependencies, you currently have two options: